MarkusThill/GitHubPagesWorking/_posts/2017-10-06-a-generalization-of-the-vector-cross-product.md

 <!--more-->

-As it turns out, it is not that difficult to compute the cross product in any dimension $$n \leq 2$$.
+As it turns out, it is not that difficult to compute the cross product in any dimension $$n \geq 2$$.
 If we are in a space $$\mathbb{R}^n$$, we need $$n-1$$ vectors, each with $$n$$ elements, that are pairwise linearly independent (note that if two or more vectors are colinear then the cross product will be zero).
 Hence, we have a set of vectors

 $$